Lumi-supercomputer/LUMI-SoftwareStack/prototypes/design_0.4/README_design_0.4.md

           * SystemPartition/LUMI/yy.mm: The next level in the hierarchy.
 It contains modules by LUMI SoftwareStack to enable the different partitions.
 Structure:

               * The modules are called ``partition/C.lua`` etc.

                 *We could not use LUMIpartition as this lead to problems with the Lmod ``hierachyA`` function which produced wrong results for ``LUMIpartition/L.lua`` but not for ``LUMIpartition/C.lua`` even though both modules had identical code.*

+              * Besides the four regular partitions, there is also a meta-partition common that is used to house software that is common to all regular partitions.
+The corresponding module is hidden from regular users.

               * Modules for the ``LUMI/yy.mm`` software stack are in ``LUMIpartition/LUMI/yy.mm``.

+          * Infrastructure/LUMI/yy.mm/partition/part: Infrastructure modules.

           * easybuild/LUMI/yy.mm/partition/part: Directory for the EasyBuild-generated
             modules for the ``LUMI/yy.mm`` software stack for the ``LUMI-part``